GuJEMSAdTech/gujemsiossdk/README.md

 + (GUJAdViewContext *)instanceForAdUnitId:(NSString *)adUnitId rootViewController:(UIViewController *)rootViewController delegate:(id <GUJAdViewControllerDelegate>)delegate;
 ```

-... if you also want to set the custom criteria position (pos) and index (idx):
+... if you also want to set the custom criteria position (pos) and index (ind):

 ```objective-c
 adViewContext.position = <POSITION>;